 We can and we must put a price on carbon, now.
-Citizens Climate Lobby, using Gandhi’s Satyagraha movement as a model, is working to create the political will for a livable world.
+Citizens Climate Lobby is working to create this political will.

-A fee and dividend program would levy a fee, to be collected by the federal government, on the carbon in fossil fuels, whether coal, oil, or natural gas, at the point of production or import.
-The funds collected would then be returned to Americans.
-The fee would climb on a regular schedule until we were on target to reach emissions reductions dictated by science.
+A fee and dividend program would create a fee on fossil fuels-coal, oil, and natural gas- at the point of production or import.
+The funds collected would then be returned to citizens.
+The fee would climb on a regular schedule until we were on target to reach necessary emissions reductions.

-It is expected that dirty fuel producers would pass on their increased costs to consumers; who would be motivated to use less carbon-heavy sources of energy so they could keep more of their dividend.
+It is expected that dirty fuel producers would pass on their increased costs to consumers.
+This would motivate people to use less carbon-heavy sources of energy so they could keep more of their dividend.